 East Sooke Regional Park

 Slightly further west of town, East Sooke Park has all the charm you’d expect from the Pacific Northwest.
-Rugged coastline, old-growth forest, and sandy beaches surround hiking trails and rocky hilltops.
-There are plenty of places to go for a walk or even jump into the ocean for a swim
+Rugged coastline, old-growth forests, and sandy beaches surround hiking trails and rocky hilltops.
+There are plenty of places to go for a walk or even jump into the ocean for a swim.
+The park features 50 km of trails that weave through lush forests and along the rugged shore overlooking the Strait of Juan de Fuca.

 If you plan on visiting Butchart Gardens, consider spending the day exploring the scenic shores of Brentwood Bay.
 Nearby Tod Inlet is a fantastic place to rent a kayak or stand-up paddleboard and explore the area on the water.